 A Walk In The Black Forest (Our Walk Of Love) | Salena Jones | Columbia DB 7818 |

-Not typical of the Radio London playlist, Salena Jones's jazz vocal version of the Horst Jankowski success from the previous summer was in the Fab Forty for just one week.
-But Salena returned to the airwaves in May 1967, when her version of Respect received equal Radio London airing with Aretha Franklin's until the two recordings hit #23.
+Not typical of the Radio London playlist, Salena Jones's jazz vocal version of the Horst Jankowski success from the previous summer, was in the Fab Forty for just one week after being picked as TW's climber for January 16th.
+However, Salena returned to the airwaves in May 1967, when her version of Respect received equal Radio London airing with Aretha Franklin's until the two recordings hit #23.
 The following week Salena had vanished and Aretha was alone at #11.

 |